michaelschwarz/Ajax.NET-Professional/README.md

 </configuration>
 ```

-- Or if you are using Classic IIS pipeline mode:
+- If you are using Classic IIS pipeline mode, then please add following lines:

 ```XML
 <configuration>